procurios/ElementQueries/README.md

 $attributeValue = $EQAttribute->asString(); // $attributeValue => data-element-queries='{"queries":["min-width:500px"]}'
 ```

+#### Configuration

+The following addition configuration is supported:

+`classNameToToggleAfterInit` {`string`}: Toggles given classname on the target element after initializing its element queries.
+Example usage: toggling visibility, CSS transitions or animations.

 ### CSS

 If one or more provided element queries match the elements dimensions, the value is written to one of the following attributes: `min-width`, `max-width`, `min-height`, `max-height`.
 Use these attributes in your CSS via attribute selectors.
 For example: